Vegan Chocolate Mousse

 - 1/4 cup cocoa powder

-- 1/4 cup agave
+- 1/4 cup agave nectar maple syrup or date syrup

 - 1 teaspoon vanilla extract

-- 1 tablespoon peanut butter or PB2 optional
+- 1 tablespoon natural peanut butter optional

-- Fresh berries for topping (optional)
+- fresh berries for topping (optional)

 Instructions

-- Check out the video of me demoing how to make this recipe.
+- Chill mixture in serving bowls for one hour.
+Then top with fresh berries and homemade Whipped Cream (optional).
+Check out the video of me demoing how to make this recipe.

 Video